Legal academia often produces two kinds of public figure.

 That is already an impressive academic résumé.
 But what makes Goodman distinctive is how often his scholarship has escaped the seminar room.

 NYU notes that the Supreme Court relied on his amicus briefs in Hamdan v.
 Rumsfeld and Lawrence v.
 Texas.
 Those are not marginal interventions.
-They point to a career built around the question of how legal argument travels outward into real disputes over state power, military commissions, and personal liberty.
+They point to a career built around the question of how legal argument travels outward into concrete disputes over state power, military commissions, and personal liberty.

 Goodman has not treated scholarship as commentary on the sidelines.
 He has treated it as part of a fight over governing norms.